 - You can catch a bus from the central station to every part of Upolu.

-- There are at least three supermarkets and a fruits & vegetable market in Apia, with Farmer Joe even open on Sundays.
+- There are at least three supermarkets and a fruit & vegetable market in Apia, with Farmer Joe even open on Sundays.

 Where To Stay In Apia